-In every Nation's Capitol, and every State Capitol, lobbyists work to influence government officials.
+In every government Capitol, lobbyists work to influence government officials.

 There can be a convoluted process for governmental decisions.
-Regarding budget numbers, for instance:
+Regarding budget numbers:

 Another task for these "educational" institutes has been to produce documents used for lobbying.